mtumilowicz/scrum-notes/README.md

 * especially effective in iterative and incremental knowledge transfer
 * essence of Scrum is a small team of people
     * small team is highly flexible and adaptive
+* scrum values
+    * commitment, courage, focus, openness and respect
+    * trust: transparency, inspection, and adaptation

 ## Scrum Theory
 * founded on empiricism
 * employs an iterative, incremental approach to optimize predictability and control risk
-* Three pillars
+* three pillars
     * transparency
-        * aspects of the process must be visible to those responsible for the outcome
+        * aspects of the process
+            * visible to those responsible for the outcome
-        * requires those aspects be defined by a common standard
+            * defined by a common standard
-            * common language referring to the process must be shared by all participants
-            * common definition of “Done”
+                * example - definition of "Done"
     * inspection
-        * users must frequently inspect Scrum artifacts and progress toward a Sprint Goal to detect undesirable variances
+        * inspect artifacts and progress toward a Sprint Goal
-        * inspection should not be so frequent that inspection gets in the way of the work
+        * inspection should not slow down the work
-        * most beneficial when diligently performed by skilled inspectors
+        * by skilled inspectors
     * adaptation
+        * caused by inspection
+            * if resulting product will be unacceptable
+            * if some aspects deviate outside acceptable limits
+        * must be made as soon as possible
         * process or the material being processed must be adjusted
-            * if an inspector determines that one or more aspects of a process deviate outside acceptable limits
-            * if resulting product will be unacceptable
-        * adjustment must be made as soon as possible to minimize further deviation
-        * four formal events for inspection and adaptation
+    * events for inspection and adaptation
-            * Sprint Planning
+        * Planning
-            * Daily Scrum
+        * Daily
-            * Sprint Review
+        * Review
-            * Sprint Retrospective
+        * Retrospective

-* Scrum Values
-    * commitment, courage, focus, openness and respect
-    * transparency, inspection, and adaptation come to life and build trust for everyone
-* The Scrum Team
+## Scrum Team
-    * self-organizing - choose how best to accomplish their work, rather than being directed by others outside the team
+* self-organizing - not directed by others outside the team
-    * cross-functional - all competencies needed to accomplish the work without depending on others not part of the team
+    * chooses how best to accomplish their work
+* cross-functional
+    * has all competencies
 * deliver products iteratively and incrementally, maximizing opportunities for feedback
-    * The Product Owner
+### The Product Owner
+* is one person
-        * responsible for maximizing the value of the product resulting from work of the Development Team
+* responsible for maximizing the value of the product
-            * How this is done may vary widely across organizations, Scrum Teams, and individuals
-        * is the sole person responsible for managing the Product Backlog
+* sole person responsible for managing the Product Backlog
-        * Product Backlog management includes:
+    * PO may have the Development Team do it, but remains accountable
     * clearly expressing Product Backlog items
-            * ordering the items in the Product Backlog to best achieve goals and missions
+    * assign priorities to items
     * optimizing the value of the work the Development Team performs
-            * ensuring that the Product Backlog is visible, transparent, and clear to all, and shows what the Scrum Team will work on next
+    * ensure that PB is visible, transparent, and clear to all
-            * ensuring the Development Team understands items in the Product Backlog to the level needed
+    * ensuring the Development Team understands items
-            * Product Owner may do the above work, or have the Development Team do it
-                * Product Owner remains accountable
-        * Product Owner is one person, not a committee
-        * No one can force the Development Team to work from a different set of requirements
-    * The Development Team
+### The Development Team
-        * “Done” increment is required at the Sprint Review
-        * Only members of the Development Team create the Increment
+* only Development Team create the Increment
 * self-organizing
-            * no one tells the Development Team how to turn Product Backlog into Increments of potentially releasable functionality
+    * knows how to turn Product Backlog into Increments
 * cross-functional
     * all the skills to create a product Increment
-        * no titles for Development Team members
+* no titles for members
-            * regardless of the work being performed by the person
-        * no sub-teams in the Development Team
+* no sub-teams
-            * regardless of domains that need to be addressed like testing, architecture, operations, or business analysis
-        * members may have specialized skills and areas of focus, but accountability belongs to the Development Team as a whole
-        * Development Team Size
+* size: 3-9 - Product Owner and Scrum Master roles are not included
     * small enough to remain nimble and large enough to complete significant work within a Sprint
-            * 3-9
-                * Product Owner and Scrum Master roles are not included in this count unless they are also executing the work of the Sprint Backlog
-    * The Scrum Master
+### The Scrum Master
-        * responsible for promoting and supporting Scrum as defined in the Scrum Guide
-            * helping everyone understand Scrum theory, practices, rules, and values
+* help everyone understand Scrum theory, practices, rules, and values
 * servant-leader for the Scrum Team
 * helps those outside the Scrum Team understand which of their interactions with the Scrum Team are helpful and which aren’t
-            * helps everyone change these interactions to maximize the value
+    * helps change these interactions to maximize the value
-        * Scrum Master Service to the Product Owner
+* service to Product Owner
-            * ensuring that goals, scope, and product domain are understood by everyone on the Scrum Team as well as possible
-            * finding techniques for effective Product Backlog management
-            * Helping the Scrum Team understand the need for clear and concise Product Backlog items
-            * understanding product planning in an empirical environment
+    * understand product planning in an empirical environment
-            * Ensuring the Product Owner knows how to arrange the Product Backlog to maximize value
-            * Understanding and practicing agility
-            * Facilitating Scrum events as requested or needed
+    * facilitate Scrum events as requested or needed
+    * find techniques for effective Product Backlog management
+    * understand and practice agility
+    * ensure that artifacts are understood by everyone on the Scrum Team
-        * Scrum Master Service to the Development Team
+* service to the Development Team
-            * Coaching the Development Team in self-organization and cross-functionality
+    * coaching in self-organization and cross-functionality
-            * Helping the Development Team to create high-value products
-            * Removing impediments to the Development Team’s progress
+    * remove impediments to the Development Team’s progress
-            * Facilitating Scrum events as requested or needed
+    * facilitates Scrum events
-            * Coaching the Development Team in organizational environments in which Scrum is not yet fully adopted and understood.
-        * Scrum Master Service to the Organization
+* service to the Organization
-            * Leading and coaching the organization in its Scrum adoption
+    * coaching in Scrum adoption
-            * Planning Scrum implementations within the organization
+    * plan Scrum implementations within the organization
-            * Helping employees and stakeholders understand and enact Scrum and empirical product development
+    * helps stakeholders understand and enact Scrum product management
     * Causing change that increases the productivity of the Scrum Team
-            * Working with other Scrum Masters to increase the effectiveness of the application of Scrum in the organization
+    * cooperate with other Scrum Masters to increase the effectiveness of the application of Scrum
-* Scrum Events
+### Scrum Events
     * Once a Sprint begins, its duration is fixed and cannot be shortened or lengthened
     * each event in Scrum is a formal opportunity to inspect and adapt something
         * events are specifically designed to enable critical transparency and inspection